People with asthma may have one, some, or all of these symptoms. The symptoms may be mild, moderate, or severe.1 Everyone’s asthma is different.2

 Clues that your symptoms are related to asthma are:2

 Information about your symptoms is used together with a physical exam and tests to diagnose asthma.

 Will treating asthma make my symptoms go away?

 If your asthma is well controlled, you should have symptoms less than three days per week.2 Your symptoms should not wake you up at night.
-You should not miss work or school because of your asthma symptoms.
+You should not miss work or school because of your symptoms.
 You should be able to participate fully in any activity that you choose, including exercise.2

 If these goals are not being met, you can talk with your health care provider about changing your medication.
 It can be helpful to keep track of your symptoms in a daily diary.2 This will make follow-up visits with your health care provider easier.
 Your health care provider may also give you a questionnaire about your symptoms.

 Do I need to take medications when I do not have symptoms?